codepath/android_guides/Using-the-RecyclerView.md

 adapter.notifyItemInserted(0);
 ```

 Every time we want to add or remove items from the RecyclerView, we will need to explicitly inform to the adapter of the event.
-Unlike the ListView adapter, RecyclerView adapters should not rely on `notifyDataSetChanged()` since the more granular actions should be used.
+Unlike the ListView adapter, a RecyclerView adapter should not rely on `notifyDataSetChanged()` since the more granular actions should be used.
 See the [API documentation](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.Adapter.html) for more details.

 ### Scrolling to newly created items